-Phasing within the Hamlet Policy Area should focus where there is availability of servicing infrastructure and to establish the character of the hamlet which will then inform the further reaches of the hamlet area.
+Phasing within the Hamlet Policy Area should focus where there is on the central area first to leverage the availability of servicing infrastructure and to establish the character of the hamlet which will then inform the further reaches of the hamlet area.

-- 27.22 A neighbourhood plan shall be County-led or applicant-led in partnership with the County to manage the fragmented ownership of these areas and to ensure strong community and landowner collaboration. - 27.23 The timing and sequence of a neighborhood plan development shall be reviewed under the County's Planning Project Prioritization policy and considered by Council for approval.
+- 27.24 A neighbourhood plan shall be County-led or applicant-led in partnership with the County to manage the fragmented ownership of these areas and to ensure strong community and landowner collaboration. - 27.25 The timing and sequence of a neighborhood plan development shall be reviewed under the County's Planning Project Prioritization policy and considered by Council for approval.